This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission.

 Types of peas for sprouts and shoots

-I recommend buying organic pea seeds intended for spouting or microgreens.
+I recommend buying organic pea seeds intended for sprouting or microgreens.
 There are many types to try and you’ll find packages of seeds at garden centres, health food stores, and online.

-- Dwarf Gray Sugar pea – This popular pea yields very sweet shoots, perhaps the sweetest.
-They’re also tender and never stringy.
+- Dwarf Gray Sugar pea – This popular pea yields very sweet shoots, which are tender and never stringy.

 - Green pea – Green peas are a sprouting standard and have rounded green seeds that make excellent sprouts and shoots.